Field Sobriety Tests in Brea

 - The HGN or horizontal gaze nystagmus test

 Although field sobriety tests are widely used by law enforcement, there are many issues surrounding these tests.
-FST detractors say that the tests are unreliable and flawed since the results are based on informed yet subjective judgements made by the officer(s) conducting tests.
+FST detractors say that the tests are unreliable and flawed.

-With this in mind, it is important that you have a competent DUI attorney to represent you if you are arrested in Brea for a DUI offense.
-A competent DUI attorney can help you avoid charges being brought against you in the first place or help you to mitigate the consequences of a conviction.
+With this in mind, it is important that you have a defense attorney to represent you if you are arrested for during a field sobriety test in Brea.
+An experienced DUI attorney, like the ones at the Johnson Criminal Law Group, can help you avoid charges being brought against you in the first place or help you to mitigate the consequences of a conviction.
+Call us now to get your defense started.